wavybaby5280/js-genai_wavy/api-report/genai.api.md

 // @public
 export class Live {
+    // Warning: (ae-forgotten-export) The symbol "Auth" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "WebSocketFactory" needs to be exported by the entry point index.d.ts constructor(apiClient: ApiClient, auth: Auth, webSocketFactory: WebSocketFactory);
     connect(params: types.LiveConnectParameters): Promise<Session>;